Why Pepper?

 Acquirers and terminal integrators can choose which data format or transfer protocol they want to use.
 On the one hand, this openness may, of course, help to accelerate the spread of the Nexo protocol.

-But for traders, this also means that one Nexo option is not the same as another, as the different implementation options often prevent plug & play capability when changing terminal.
+But for retailers, this also means that one Nexo option is not the same as another, as the different implementation options often prevent plug & play capability when changing terminal.
 The complexity and expense when changing can quickly become (almost) as high as with other communication protocols.

-The answer is a universal interface that is compatible not only with over 150 different communication protocols, but also with all common interpretations and expansions that go beyond the standard version of those communication protocols.
+The answer is Pepper – smart integration middleware that acts as a “universal interface”: it not only “handles” more than 150 different communication protocols, but is also compatible with all common interpretations and expansions that go beyond the standard version of those communication protocols.